 --Smoothie: For a general formula, try ½ cup frozen berries (I use frozen Wild Blueberries from Costco), 1 small frozen banana, 1 cup fresh or frozen spinach, 1 tbsp chia/flax/hemp seeds/nut butter, 1 scoop chocolate Vega Protein + Greens protein powder, medjool date/stevia to sweeten (I also add in 1 tbsp cacao and 1 tsp spirulina), and unsweetened vanilla almond milk to blend.
 I like making mine extra thick and topping with drippy peanut butter and Power O's for crunch.
 Make freezer smoothie packs ahead of time for easy prep.

 --Oatmeal: Overnight oats like these Zucchini Banana Oats come together in just minutes.
 You can also make oats in the crockpot or overnight (which is what I do in the winter).
 I also like to make baked oatmeal bars for grab-and go.
-Try these Lemon Coconut Baked Oatmeal Cups, Chocolate Peanut Butter Oatmeal Cups, Banana Zucchini Oatmeal Cups, or this Banana Bread Baked Oatmeal.
+Try these Lemon Coconut Baked Oatmeal Cups, Chocolate Peanut Butter Oatmeal Cups, and Banana Zucchini Oatmeal Cups.

 --DIY Cereal: Combine ½ cup old-fashioned oats, 1 tsp ground flax, 1 tsp cacao nibs (optional for crunch), a hefty sprinkle of cinnamon, and a heaping tbsp of chopped walnuts in a bowl.
 Top with fresh berries, sliced banana, and lots of unsweetened vanilla almond milk.
 Devour!